kashi618/Atlas-of-Thoughts/7. UNSORTED/Structures - C.md

   - C
 aliases:
 ---
-A structure is a data structure that can be used to store different types of data under the same name.
+A structure is a data structure that can be used to store different types of data under the same name.
 It is a very powerful feature in C. It is often used to create and model real world data.

 ## How to Use a Structure
 ![[Pasted image 20250404131830.png]]